railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

 Download the CODA file from your bank to any directory.
 Import the electronic bank statement through the menu :menuselection:`Accounting --> Periodical Processing --> Statements --> Import Coda Statements`.

-Enter the data required in the wizard (receivable and payable account, bank journal and a default account to post to when no correspoonding partner is found).
+Enter the data required in the wizard (receivable and payable account, bank journal and a default account to post to when no corresponding partner is found).
 Then select the CODA file on your directory and click the ``Import`` button to start processing the CODA file.

 OpenERP will then import a draft bank statement in the selected journal and will match all corresponding customer / supplier payments when possible.
 You can change the draft statement if necessary from the menu :menuselection:`Accounting --> Bank and Cash --> Bank Statements`.
 You can check any issues during file loading from the menu :menuselection:`Accounting --> Bank and Cash --> Coda Import Logs`.